Awanit512/HactoberFest-2K21-5-1-2-/README.md

 ###### While working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
 To keep your local copy of the code base updated, you’ll need to sync changes.

-###### We’ll first go over configuring a remote for the fork, then syncing the fork.
+###### We’ll first go over configuring a remote to the fork, then syncing the fork.

-### 6. 👇🏻Configure a Remote for the Fork
+### 6. 👇🏻Configure a Remote Repository to the Forked Repository

 ###### Next, you’ll have to specify a new remote upstream repository for us to sync with the fork.
-This will be the original repository that you forked from. you’ll have to do this with the git remote add command.
+This will be the original repository that you forked from.
+You’ll have to do this with the git remote add command.

 ##### ` git remote add upstream https://github.com/YABHAKRITI-Robotics-Club/CodeToGrow`